Learn more about this limb in Esther’s talk…

 Judith Lasater uses a beautiful analogy of rain to make the distinction between concentration (Dharana) and contemplation or meditation (Dhyana).
 Distinct raindrops represent intermittent moments of focused attention (Dharana).
 However, when these individual raindrops fall to earth and merge they create a river which represents Dhyana, an uninterrupted flow:

 The separate raindrops merge into one continuous flow, just as individual moments of Dharana merge into the uninterrupted focus of meditation.
 In English, we often use the word “meditate” to mean “to think,” but in yoga, meditation is not thinking; instead, it is a deep sense of unity with an object or activity.

 Therefore, instead of meditation being something you actively DO, it becomes a state of being.
 The line between what you’re doing (breathing / repeating a mantra / using a light visualisation) becomes blurred and the separation between you and whatever it is you’re focusing on disappears.

 Just as the word ‘yoga’ means to ‘yoke’ or ‘union with,’ the practice of ‘true’ meditation – the state that’s reached where you forget that you’re ‘meditating’ – during Dhyana our thoughts, emotions and desires subside and our state of doing merges with our state of being….
 The subject and object become one.

 More on the Eight Limbs of Yoga…

-Guided programme: for a good grasp of each of the eight limbs through informative talks, yoga, Pranayama and meditation, EkhartYoga members can follow our Eight Limbs of Yoga programme.
+Guided program: for a good grasp of each of the eight limbs through informative talks, yoga, Pranayama and meditation, EkhartYoga members can follow our Eight Limbs of Yoga program.

 Further reading: The Eight Limbs of Yogas explained.